Should You Postpone Sales Training?

 Because sales training is just one avenue to improve profitable revenue growth, there are certainly situations where it makes sense to postpone sales training.
 Here are the top five reasons from our clients:

-Before you embark on sales training, make sure that your sales team is healthy and engaged enough to want to take their performance to the next level.
-Then make sure that the way your sales team treats customers, makes decisions, views risk, creates loyalty, goes to market, shares information, is measured, and gets results matches your growth strategy.
+Then make sure that the way your sales team treats customers, makes decisions, views risk, creates loyalty, goes to market, shares information, is measured, gets rewarded, and delivers results matches your growth strategy.
+Do not let culture gaps provide excuses for missed sales targets.

 Make sure your sales teams have the necessary time, information, tools, technology, supporting sales processes, and structures to drive increased revenue the “new way.”